rhel-labs/learn-katacoda/imagebuilder-cli/step2.md

 `composer-cli blueprints push node-app-server.toml`{{execute}}

-To make changes to the blueprint, you will first save a copy of the blueprint.

-`composer-cli blueprints save node-app-server`{{execute}}

 Now that the blueprint is saved, you can add additional components.

 `nodejs` is distributed as an application stream for Red Hat Enterprise Linux, so you will need to add a __[[modules]]__